pdoehle/swc-notes/ecology-sql.md

 ## Functions

 SQL has many functions that allow us to manipulate data that we query.
-We're already seen several aggregate functions like `SUM` and `COUNT`.
+We've already seen several aggregate functions like `SUM` and `COUNT`.
 Another useful function is `IFNULL`.

 ```sql
 SELECT species_id, sex, IFNULL(sex, 'U')